iamkeshavsingh/js-25_basic_level_iq/README.md

     Ques 1: What is prototype chaining in JS ?

-Quest 15: What are functions in JS ?
+Ques 15: What are functions in JS ?

     SubQuestions: